-Note: Home Help Program is another service available to Medicaid enrollees who require in-home assistance with activities of daily living, and household chores.
-In order to learn more about this service, you may call the local Michigan Department of Health and Human Services' (MDHHS)\ number listed on page 66 or contact your local customer service office as listed on pages 31 and 32 for assistance.
+Note: Home Help Program is another service available to Medicaid/ Healthy Michigan Plan beneficiaries who require in-home assistance with activities of daily living, and household chores.
+In order to learn more about this service, you may call the local Michigan Department of Health and Human Services' (MDHHS) number listed on page 67 or contact your local Customer Service office as listed on pages 30 and 31 for assistance.